johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 You can download the [Microsoft Security Compliance Toolkit](https://www.microsoft.com/download/details.aspx?id=55319) for the recommended security configuration baseline settings for Microsoft Edge.
 For more information see the [Microsoft Security Baselines Blog](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/bg-p/Microsoft-Security-Baselines).

-Starting in Microsoft Edge version 116, certain policies will not be applied to a profile that is signed in with a Microsoft account.
+Starting in Microsoft Edge version 116, certain policies won't be applied to a profile that is signed in with a Microsoft account.
 For more information, please check an individual policy for details on whether it applies to a profile that is signed in with a Microsoft account.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.